hyperledger-archives/grid/examples/splinter/README.md

    This command generates two files, `alpha-agent.priv` and `alpha-agent.pub`, in the `~/.grid/keys/` directory.

-3. Set an environment variable with the service_id.
-Use the circuit id of the circuit that was created above.
+3. Set an environment variable with the service ID.
+Use the circuit ID of the circuit that was created above.
 The commands below will check this variable to determine which circuit and service the command should be run against.
-An alternative to using the environment variable is to pass the service_id via the `--service-id` argument in each of these commands.
+An alternative to using the environment variable is to pass the service ID via the `--service-id` argument in each of these commands.

    ```